-Job seekers hold all the cards right now.
-However, just because the odds are in the candidate’s favor doesn’t mean they shouldn’t utilize the best tools available to them when searching for a new position.
-An experienced recruiter can be the very best resource for job seekers who want to find the ideal match for their skill sets and goals.
+While the numbers remain in the favor of workers, using the best tools available is a critical part of the process when searching for a new position.
+An experienced recruiter can be a significant resource to assist job seekers who are looking to find the ideal match for their skill sets and goals.

-#1: How strong is their relationship to the hiring company?
+#1: How strong is the recruiter’s relationship with the hiring company?

-#3: What is their track record with the hiring company?
+#3: What is the recruiter’s history and experience working with the hiring company?

 Ask about the recruiter’s track record in placing candidates with the hiring company.
 This question serves as a valuable indicator of the recruiter’s standing with the company and will provide insights into the strength of their relationship.